Provable Regret Bounds for Deep Online Learning and Control: Introduction

 \section{Introduction}

-In many machine learning problems, the environment cannot be represented by a distribution.
+\ignore{ In many machine learning problems, the environment cannot be represented by a distribution.
 One reason for the inadequacy of this modeling assumption is the nonstochastic nature of the environment.
 For example, in control for dynamical systems and reinforcement learning, the environment has a temporal state that is affected by feedback.
 Likewise in the setting of spam filtering, spam emails are generated adversarially to bypass email filters.
 Another example is the problem of portfolio selection, where the stock market behavior is governed by multiple players and is thus nonstochastic.

 The accepted framework to study learning in nonstochastic environments is online learning in games.
 Since the environment can change arbitrarily, there is no fixed, a priori optimal decision.
 Instead, the notion of generalization is replaced by the game-theoretic concept of regret: the difference between the overall performance of an algorithm and that of the best fixed decision in hindsight.
 Efficient algorithms for online learning are based on Online Convex Optimization (OCO), which is restricted to convex predictors and losses.
 As a result, the framework cannot be readily applied when the learners are deep neural networks -- the driving force behind many breakthroughs in modern machine learning.
-It is therefore desirable to extend OCO to bridge this gap.
+It is therefore desirable to extend OCO to bridge this gap. }

+Deep learning has transformed the field of supervised learning and is becoming increasingly dominant in reinforcement learning and control.
+However, a theory for deep control and reinforcement learning (RL) remains challenging.
+The main difficulty in applying the theory developed for supervised learning to the RL domain is the distributional assumptions and realizability goal made in the literature thus far.
+In control and RL, the environment is inherently online and often nonstochastic, and the goal is usually agnostic learning with respect to a policy class.

-In this paper, we bring recent ideas from deep learning theory to enable online learning with neural networks, and apply this method to control.
-We derive efficient algorithms, by reduction from {\it any OCO algorithm}, that attain provable regret bounds using deep neural networks.
-These bounds apply to the full {online} learning setting with any convex decision set and loss functions.
-Moreover, they are { \it agnostic}, which means that they show competitive performance to the best neural network in hindsight without assuming it achieves zero loss.
+With this motivation in mind, we propose a black-box reduction from deep learning to online convex optimization that attain provable regret bounds.
+These bounds apply to the general online learning setting with high dimensional output predictors and any convex loss function.
+Moreover, the regret guarantees are {\it agnostic}, i.e. they show competitive performance to the best neural network in hindsight without assuming it achieves zero loss.
+To capture this notion of agnostic learning and derive meaningful guarantees for online learning and control, we also introduce a new metric of expressivity, namely the ``interpolation dimension", that accompanies our regret bounds.